-The Summer Institute for the McMaster Centre for Scholarship in the Public Interest (MCSPI) is an intensive, two-week, interdisciplinary program that invites a select group of students and researchers to work collaboratively with major scholars and public intellectuals from a broad range of disciplines on a topic of serious social and political concern.
+This two-week, interdisciplinary program was designed to provide a space in which a group of students and researchers could work collaboratively with major scholars and public intellectuals from a broad range of disciplines on a topic of serious social and political concern: the “war on youth.”

 Today, young people are a significant population impacted by ongoing attacks and the elimination of vital social programs, resources, and social protections.
 In the aftermath of the 2008-09 global financial crisis, nation-states have maintained tax subsidies for corporate and wealthy interests by cutting back commitments to public spending.
 As the social contract and social state are being hollowed out, low income, poor minority, indigenous, and disenfranchised youth in many parts of the world are being deprived of the most basic public goods, extending from quality health care to education.
 Young people struggling to contend with a variety of social and economic challenges – from living on or under the poverty line to struggling with mental illness – are less often seen by the public as people who face problems created by inequitable social systems than as “problem youth” whose vulnerabilities warrant punishment and criminalization rather than substantive social investments and care.